 There were two problems regarding Hindi being the official language:

 - Which dialect of Hindi has to be chosen for the official language?
 (As there are many dialects of Hindi)

 - Other languages in India

-The Constitutional assembly segregated into groups.
-The most of the assembly members Lokmanya Tilak, Gandhi, C. Rajagopalachari, Subash Chandra Bose, Sardar Vallabhai Patel, demanded Hindi would be a national language.
-As they demanded, some of the non-Hindi speakers opposed as it is unfair to inflict something as their language which is not.
-It also affects the people in their employment, public services, education etc. There was also another group wanted to make Sanskrit as an official language as it is considered as the mother of all languages.
+The Constitutional assembly was segregated into groups.
+Most of the assembly members Lokmanya Tilak, Gandhi, C. Rajagopalachari, Subash Chandra Bose, Sardar Vallabhai Patel, demanded Hindi would be a national language.
+As they demanded, some of the non-Hindi speakers opposed as it is unfair to inflict something like their language which is not.
+It also affects the people in their employment, public services, education etc. There was also another group that wanted to make Sanskrit an official language as it is considered the mother of all languages.